System extension images may – dynamically at runtime — extend the base system with an overlay containing additional files.

 Finally, you can build the base image and the extension by running

 extension image.
-You’ll also find the main image image.raw
+You’ll also find the main image image.raw there but

 it will be almost empty.